paypal/nemo-core/README.md

 /**
  * Represents a Nemo instance
  * @constructor
- * @param {Object} config - Object which contains any plugin registration *
+ * @param {Object} config - Object which contains any plugin registration and optionally the nemoData object *
  */
 ```